 One often overlooked part of your face that needs protection is your lips.
 Your lips are very susceptible to chapping, burning and even skin cancer.
 Therefore, leave nothing to chance and regularly apply an SPF lip balm (aka ChapStick) to protect your pucker!

 Protect Your Face with a Wide-brimmed or Bucket Hat

 Hooded sun shirt?
 Check.
 Face sunscreen?
 Check.
 Sunglasses?
 Check.
 But there’s one final piece to top it all off, literally: a UPF hat, preferably a bucket hat or one with a wide brim.
 Your hat’s brim (or bill, depending on your style) acts as a shield from the sun, protecting not only your head, but also your face.
 Make a UPF hat the fourth component of protecting your face from UV damage, and you’ll stay cool and protected for a full day in the sun.

 Lastly, just in case you need more evidence about the need for protecting your face from the sun, check out this video about the hidden dangers of UV exposure and your face:

 By planning ahead and using all four protective pieces above, you can ensure protection for your face.
 Otherwise, you risk sun damage, burns, wrinkling, early aging and, worst of all, skin cancer.
 Don’t leave anything to chance with your skin.
-Instead, build the foundation for your face’s UV protection with Rayward Apparel’s UPF 50+ hooded sun shirt.
+Instead, build the foundation for your face’s UV protection with Rayward Apparel’s UPF hooded sun shirt and t-shirts.